- Stately Homes and Gardens

 Chatsworth House and Farmyard is home to the Duke of Devonshire, as well as all sorts of unexpected treats like zip wires, face painting and Princess Bea the pony!

-Chatsworth contains works of art that span 4,000 years, as well as 30 state rooms to explore.
+The house contains works of art that span 4,000 years, as well as 30 state rooms to explore.
 From the sculptors of ancient Rome and Egypt, through the works of Rembrandt and right up to the modern day, you can pick up an exhibition trail and collect stamps as you travel through the ages.
-Polish it all off by tucking into a yummy cream tea!

 - Follow a trail of state rooms and exhibitions